edsu/diss/notes.md

 reminds me quite a bit of how diplomatics are used in projects like the InterPARES project have focused on authenticity.

+# Thu Sep  5 11:30:12 EDT 2019

+I submitted the latest revision of the methods section to my committee to prep for the proposal defense in two weeks.
+I need to develop some slides and practice my talk.